Agent Basics

-The first step in designing an Assistant within AI Studio is to create a new one using the New Assistant button in Assistants:
+The first step in designing an Agent within AI Studio is to create a new one using the New Agent button in Agents:

-After creating the Assistant provide it with a name:
+After creating the Agent provide it with a name:

 πŸ“˜